Beomi/InfiniTransformer/README.md

 # InfiniTransformer

-Unofficial PyTorch/🤗Transformers(+Gemma) implementation of Leave No Context Behind: Efficient Infinite Context Transformers with Infini-attention
+Unofficial PyTorch/🤗Transformers implementation of Leave No Context Behind: Efficient Infinite Context Transformers with Infini-attention, with Llama3 and Gemma model supported.
+(Llama 2 and 1 is also supported)

 - Paper Link: https://arxiv.org/abs/2404.07143